I'm a Female Comic and I Want My Groupies, Damnit!

 Spitting in buttholes: it's a thing!
-At least, for one "up and coming comedian" who totally did it with writer Elianna Lev -– a story she recounts in my new obsession, the article "I Was A Comedy Groupie"
+At least, for one "up and coming comedian" who totally did it with writer Elianna Lev -– a story she recounts in my new obsession, the article "I Was A Comedy Groupie" on Salon.

 Not unlike Proust, Lev takes a vivid stroll down memory lane.
 But instead of waxing nostalgic about madeleines, Lev tells a tale of hitting it and quitting it with a variety of male stand-up comedians.